 The boys in school were secretly collecting beer caps and the more variety, the better.
 They would all sneak into their trash and pick them out and hide them from their parents.
 Unfortunately, they were restricted to the limited selection in Calliope’s grocer, on Main Street.
-Erico Lee’s dad had gone to Joliet three weeks ago and brought back a pack of Heineken and Erico Lee wouldn’t shut up about how he was the only kid with Heineken caps.
-He could tell Scott had been annoyed so he was sacrificing on from his collection.
+Erico Lee’s dad had gone to Joliet three weeks ago and brought back a pack of Heineken and Erico Lee wouldn’t stop talking about how he was the only kid with Heineken caps.
+He could tell Scott had been annoyed so he was sacrificing one from his collection.

 Scott brought it close to his face and stared at it.
 He loved the big red star surrounded by that bright green color.